sjc17/100-days-of-code/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment
-### *I will code for at least an hour every day for the next 100 days.*
+### *I will code for at least 2 hours every day for the next 100 days.*
+### *On days off of work, I will code for at least 8 hours.*

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+March 28, 2018

 ## Additional Rules
+1. Only freeCodeCamp projects/coursework and my own real projects count towards this challenge.
+Tutorials, online courses, and other similar resources will NOT count towards this challenge.
+2. If any distractions are present (Other youtube videos, non-tech related articles, TV), my time spent will NOT count.
+Deep work is highly valuable and it is important to maintain full focus for maximum learning and productivity.
+3. For projects outside of codepen.io, I will push code towards GitHub.
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+4. I will tweet about my 10 day progress milestones using the hashtag #100DaysOfCode
-2. If I code at work, that time won't count towards the challenge.
-3. I will push code to GitHub every day so that anyone can see my progress.
-4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+5. I will update the (Log)[log.md] with the day's progress/hours worked and provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+6. One missed day in two weeks is the acceptable limit.
+Missing two days in a row is an automatic restart.

 ## Ideas to make this challenge more effective